nhminle/BEAM/README.md

 ## Contact

-For any inquiries or discussions related to this research, please contact Alisha Srivastava at alishasrivas@umass.edu.
+For any inquiries or discussions related to this research, please contact:

+Alisha Srivastava at alishasrivas@umass.edu.
+Nhat Minh Le at nhatminhle@umass.edu
+Emir Korukluoglu at ekorukluoglu@umass.edu